gekmihesg/bgcam/README.md

                         V4L2 loopback device to use as output. (default:
                         /dev/video100)
   -t THRESHOLD, --threshold THRESHOLD
-                        Certainty threshold in percent for splitting the input image into foreground and background. (default:
+                        Certainty threshold in percent for splitting the input image into foreground and background. (default: 50) -m {0,1}, --model {0,1}
-                        50)
+                        Model to use for segmentation, use 0 to select the general model, and 1 to select the landscape model (default: 1)
   -l {critical,error,warning,info,debug}, --log-level {critical,error,warning,info,debug}
                         Log level. (default: info)

-SIGHUP re-opens the camera (in preferred order), SIGUSR1 reloads the background image.
+SIGHUP re-opens the camera (in preferred order), SIGUSR1 reloads the background image, SIGUSR2 toggles between on-demand and always-on state.
 ```

 `bgcam-set-background` manages the background image as a symlink.
 Passing a